SHOWING 1 - 1 OF 1 RESULTS

 These eight installations inhabit more than 57,000 acres and employ over 36,000 military and civilian personnel, making NBC the largest command in the Southwest Region with over 30% of the Region’s total workforce.

 For more information, please visit Naval Base Coronado's homepage: https://www.cnic.navy.mil/regions/cnrsw/installations/navbase_coronado.html.

 Naval Base Coronado is located in Coronado, California - one of the most unique and beautiful beachfront cities in the world.
 Measuring only 13.5 square miles and located just minutes from downtown San Diego, this enchanted island has it all: beaches, parks, numerous recreational activities, highly rated schools, top notch municipal services, a wonderful climate and an ideal location.
 San Diego, a military town, has a higher cost of living than most cities in America but is also known as "America's Finest City."

-Typically, you will fly into the San Diego International Airport / Lindbergh Field (SAN).
-Located at 3225 North Harbor Drive, the airport is conveniently located three miles northwest of downtown San Diego and approximately 9 miles from Naval Base Coronado (NBC).
+Typically, you will fly into the San Diego International Airport / Lindbergh Field.
+Located at 3225 North Harbor Drive, the airport is conveniently located three miles northwest of downtown San Diego and approximately 9 miles from Naval Base Coronado.

-The United Services Organization (USO) office is located outside of Terminal 2.
-The USO is staffed 7 days/week 6:00 a.m. - 12:00 a.m.
-Contact the USO at 619-296-3192 prior to arrival for information on discounted shuttles to the main gate of the installations.
-(Advanced reservations may be required.)
-NBC does not sponsor a shuttle from the airport to the base.
-However, check with your command to see if a duty driver or your Command Sponsor can provide transportation.
+The United Services Organization office is located outside of Terminal 2.
+Contact the USO at 619-296-3192 prior to arrival for the most up-to-date information on services and discounted shuttles to the main gate of the installations.
+Advanced reservations may be required.
+Check with your command to see if a duty driver or your Command Sponsor can provide transportation.